 FREQUENTLY ASKED QUESTIONS

-Q: How do I know if my relationship is worth saving?
+Q: How do I know if my relationship is stuck or just in a hard stage?

 Q: Why do I keep having the same fights with my partner?